Introduction: How the modern QA tool landscape has evolved

 You don't need every tool on this list.
 The right stack depends on your team size, application complexity, and release cadence.
 Here's a practical starting point:

 The best QA tool stack is one that reduces friction at every stage — from reporting bugs to tracking them, from detecting errors to preventing regressions.
 Choose tools that integrate with each other, fit your team's workflow, and scale with your application's complexity.
-The goal isn't to have the most tools — it's to have the right ones, working together, so your team catches issues early and ships with confidence.
+The goal isn't to have the most tools — it's to have the right ones, working together, so that next "checkout is broken" message arrives with everything you need to fix it already attached.